groq/mlagility/docs/contribute.md

 ## Issues

 Please file any bugs or feature requests you have as an [Issue](https://github.com/groq/mlagility/issues) and we will take a look.
+Please tag @jeremyfowers and @danielholanda when creating an issue.

 ## Pull Requests